Tudor Revival Architecture In Phoenix, Arizona

-Half-timbered exteriors, steep roofs and gables mark the Tudor revival style.
+Tudor Revival Architecture has half-timbered exteriors, steep roofs and gables mark the Tudor revival style.

 - Steep, multi-gabled roof lines.
 It is not uncommon for the eaves of these dramatic homes to plunge clear down to ground level, or close to it.

 - Decorative half-timber framing.
 The characteristic half-timbering, the structure’s seemingly exposed wood framing, is almost exclusively ornamental in the U.S.